Income Tax Return Audit

-There are three types of Tax Audits:
+There is three Type of Tax Audit:

-In this type of audit, the IRS sends you a letter which requests proof of all your income activity.
+In this type of tax audit, the IRS sends you a letter which requests proof of all your income activity.
 There is no personal contact and less scrutiny involved.

 This takes place in the actual IRS office.
 Here, you will be asked questions and told to bring records such as bank statements and receipts.
 You are also free to bring your lawyer or accountant to represent you.

-This type of audit is similar to an Office audit however it takes place in your home or business and is very thorough.
+This type of tax audit is similar to an Office audit however it takes place in your home or business and is very thorough.
 But what are the chances of this happening to you?

-According to the IRS the chances of this happening are less than 1 in every 100 person.
+According to the IRS, the chances of this happening are less than 1 in every 100 people.
 This is around 0.84% of individuals.
 The selection of persons to be audited is done randomly by a computer.
 The probability of being audited increases if your reported income exceeds Two Hundred Thousand US Dollars (US$200,000) or if you have reported no income reported.
-Red flags are also raised when one makes a charity donation greater than their reported income, fails to report all sources of income or makes a huge, early withdrawal from retirement fund.
+Red flags are also raised when one makes a charity donation greater than their reported income, fails to report all sources of income or makes a huge, early withdrawal from the retirement fund.

 Tax audits, although random, can be avoided by the common man.
 You should start by keeping good records.
 Make copies of all transactions and store in a secure place.
 You could also avoid excessive spending especially on luxuries such as vacations, cars, etc. Most importantly, check and double check income tax returns.
-If necessary, seek tax preparation services to avoid errors when filing for income tax returns.
+If necessary, seek tax preparation services to avoid errors when filing for income tax return.